vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authorization-gui/README.md

 * If you see the error message "Not an Admin" make sure the metamask account that is currently being used is an admin account.

-## ERC20 Test Dapp - Write Enabled
+## ERC20 Test dApp - Write Enabled

 Note: The project has to be built and deployed using `npm run start`.
 Then  navigate to `http://localhost:5200/`.

-Inorder to use the ERC20 Test Dapp there are a few steps we need to follow.
+Inorder to use the ERC20 Test dApp there are a few steps we need to follow.
 You would need an ERC20 contract.
-You need to deploy it then use it's contract address inside of the ERC20 Test Dapp.
+You need to deploy it then use it's contract address inside of the ERC20 Test dApp.

 1. Give the address that you'll be using to deploy the ERC20 contract permission to deploy.
 You can do this through the Permissioning Config ui.
 2. Deploy any ERC20 Smart Contract on VMware Blockchain blockchian(Same blockchain metmask is connected to) using the address that was given permision to deploy.
 3. Copy contract address and provide it in variable "contractAddress" found in src/app/dapp/dapp.component.ts.
 4. Save file and run ng serve.
-5. Navigate to ERC20 Test Dapp found on the left pane.
+5. Navigate to ERC20 Test dApp found on the left pane.
 Note: The From Adress is taken from your current metmask account and the contract address is the ERC20 Smart Contract address deployed in step 2.
 6. Using the permissioning config give the from address write permission.
 7. The "Get Token Balance" button allows you to check the balance of the current user(From Address/Current Metamask Acoount).